luciobj/Project-React-Testing-Library/README.md

-# Welcome to the Recipe APP
+# Welcome to the React Testing Library

 ## Context

 This project was made as a work assignment in during the Trybe web developer course.

 The goal was to create the required tests for the application using the React Testing Library.
-The application was made by the Trybe team, and my contribuition is solely on the tests.
+The application is just a small list of Pokemons, with a couple of filters and types.
+It was developed during the course exercises, but this version was made by the Trybe team.

 ---